stas00/ipyexperiments/README.md

 If you haven't asked for any local variables to be saved via `keep_var_names()` and if the process finished with big chunks of memory un-reclaimed - guess what - most likely you have just discovered a memory leak in your code.
 If all the local variables/objects were destroyed you should normally get all of the general and GPU RAM reclaimed in a well-behaved code.

 You do need to be aware that some frameworks consume a big chunk of general and GPU RAM when they are used for the first time.
-For example `pytorch` `cuda` [eats up]( https://docs.fast.ai/dev/gpu.html#unusable-gpu-ram-per-process) about 0.5GB of GPU RAM and 2GB of general RAM on load (not necessarity on `import`), so if your experiment started with doing a `cuda` action for the first time in a given process, expect to lose that much RAM - this one can't be reclaimed.
+For example `pytorch` `cuda` [eats up]( https://docs.fast.ai/dev/gpu.html#unusable-gpu-ram-per-process) about 0.5GB of GPU RAM and 2GB of general RAM on load (not necessarily on `import`, but usually later when it's used), so if your experiment started with doing a `cuda` action for the first time in a given process, expect to lose that much RAM - this one can't be reclaimed.

 But `IPyExperiments` does all this for you, for example, preloading `pytorch` `cuda` if the `pytorch` backend (default) is used.
 During the preloading it internally does: